 This was the list of fun virtual team building activities which would throw out the loneliness, desperation, and boredom in the trash and make work from home exciting.
 And about our secret tool to manage remote teams, here’s a thing or two about Xoxoday Empuls.

-Xoxoday Empuls is a all-in-one Employee Engagement Solution for small to large companies.
+Xoxoday Empuls is a all-in-one Employee Engagement and Social Intranet Platform for small to large companies.
 Improve employee productivity, performance & retention with an easy to use engagement application.
 Want to know more?
 Book a demo or start a free trial now!